 It is hard to know when a marketing campaign has truly been successful but with viral marketing campaigns it is more so.
 Even if you receive lots of free publicity and traffic to your website, if the aim of the campaign was to increase sales and this hasn’t been achieved then the success of the campaign is questionable.
 Today success metrics and Key Performance Indicators (KPI) are hugely important in marketing departments, and setting these metrics needs to happen in the planning phase.
 Track these figures regularly in the days after the campaign goes live to really understand the success behind your campaign.
 This can help you optimize your activities in real-time so you can get the most out of your efforts.

 Types of Viral Marketing

 There are many ways to “go viral” from a marketing perspective.
 There are no viral marketing techniques which work for all industries so a tailored approach which includes one or more viral marketing channels is important.
-Videos are the most popular way, but social media posts, search engine result pages (SERPs), email marketing campaigns and even TV advertisements have created viral, trending content for company, either on purpose or accidently.
+Videos are the most popular way, but social media posts, search engine result pages (SERPs), email marketing campaigns and even TV advertisements have created viral, trending content for companies, either on purpose or accidentally.
 There are many different types of viral marketing, but they can be lumped into three categories – content created by a business about their products, content created by others about a business’s products, and content that businesses pay influencers to create about their products through advertising and sponsorship.
 Below we talk about these types of viral marketing to highlight the variety of strategies you could have.